suzannejmatthews/suzannejmatthews.github.io/_posts/2015-05-30-setting-up-ssh-forparallella.markdown

 * Try turning off your wireless.
 * Using the `ipconfig` command to ensure that  the IP address is `10.0.0.2`.

-###Ok, I *can* connect to my Parallella now, but I can't access the internet!
+### Ok, I *can* connect to my Parallella now, but I can't access the internet!
 Yes, this is an issue with this set of instructions.
 I haven't quite figured out how to enable SSH for the Parallella without somehow simultaneously disabling your ability to access the internet on your laptop.
-You may not have this problem, but a significant proportion of my students (thought not all) *while* they were using their Parallella.
+You may not have this problem, but a significant proportion of my students (thought not all) did *while* they were using their Parallella.

-###Will I be able to connect to the Internet after I'm done using my Parallella?
+### Will I be able to connect to the Internet after I'm done using my Parallella?
 Once you are done using your Parallella for the day, shut it down using `sudo shutdown now`, disconnected the crossover cable and reboot your machine.
 You should be able to get a wireless internet connection or connect your machine via ethernet without having to change any of the settings above.

-###I can't seem to transfer files from the Parallella board to my Windows laptop!
+### I can't seem to transfer files from the Parallella board to my Windows laptop!
 Make sure you are following the instructions above for PSFTP.
 If you are and it is still not working, check and make sure you are not trying to write to a write protected directory.
 If the directory is write protected, you will not be able to transfer files to it.
 Transfer the files to a non write-protected directory (like the Desktop) instead.

-###Files are taking too long to transfer.
+### Files are taking too long to transfer.
 What should I do?
 Some of you may see the program appear to hang when you are transferring large files.
 Use compression such as 7zip to compress the files before transfering.
 This will enable you to transfer larger files more quickly.